About the Customer:

 We provided the customer with complete software and hardware development support as per ASIL D requirements.
-Being a one-stop destination for both development and ISO 26262 compliance activities, we were able to save a substantial amount of time and cost for the customer.
-As a result, the time-to-market was expedited by several months.
+Being a one-stop destination for both software and hardware development and ISO 26262 compliance activities, we were able to provide an end-to-end solution to our customer.

 Tools and Techniques: